D7460N/SPLT/README.md

 ## Requirements

 - Modern CSS Only - no HTML markup, no JS
-- Just drop-in CSS component file and it works
+- Drop-in CSS component file and it just works
 - Applies to any naturally vertically overflowing element
 - Modern standards compliant
 - Follows modern best practices